 Differential diagnoses of pneumothorax include:

 Tension and traumatic pneumothoraces must be treated immediately to avoid further associated morbidity and mortality.
-Delay in diagnosis and management is associated with poor prognosis.
+Delay in diagnosis and management is associated with a poor prognosis.
 Tension pneumothorax arises from many causes and rapidly progresses to respiratory insufficiency, cardiovascular collapse, and ultimately death if not recognized and treated.
 In uncomplicated pneumothoraces, recurrence can happen within six months to three years.
-Recurrences are more common in smokers, COPD, and AIDS patients.
+Recurrences are more common in smokers, COPD, and patients with AIDS.